xiangyu2022/DisfreeTestAPS/README.md

 - The variance-covariance matrix of your data, denoted $Sig$;

-- The postulated model of interest, denoted $postulated\_function$.
+- The postulated function of interest, denoted $postfunc$.

 **Step 1: Estimate parameters via Generalized Least Squares (GLS)** Obtain the parameter estimates by minimizing the generalized least squares objective.
 This can be done by: